umbraco/Umbraco-CMS/.github/CODE_OF_CONDUCT_ENFORCEMENT.md

 **Level 2: Warning**
 A private, written warning from the Code of Conduct Team, with clarity of violation, consequences of continued behavior.
 Additionally:

 * Communication of next-level consequences if behaviors are repeated (according to this ladder).

 **Level 3: Warning + Mandatory Cooling Off Period (Access Retained)**
 A private warning from the Code of Conduct Team, with clarity of violation, consequences of continued behavior.
 Additionally:

 * Request to avoid interaction on community messaging platforms (public forums, Our, commenting on issues).
   * This includes avoiding any interactions in any Umbraco channels, spaces/offices, as well as external channels like social media (e.g. Twitter, Facebook, LinkedIn).
-For example, 'following/liking/retweeting' would be considered a violation of these terms, and consequence would escalate according to his ladder.
+For example, 'following/liking/retweeting' would be considered a violation of these terms, and consequence would escalate according to this ladder.
 * Require they do not interact with others in the report, or those who they suspect are involved in the report.
 * Suggestions for 'out of office' type of message on platforms, to reduce curiosity, or suspicion among those not involved.

 **Level 4: Temporary Ban (Access Revoked)**
 Private communication of ban from the Code of Conduct Team, with clarity of violation, consequences of continued behavior.
 Additionally:

 * 3-6 months imposed break.
 * All accounts deactivated, or blocked during this time (Our, HQ Slack if applicable).
 * Require to avoid interaction on community messaging platforms (public forums, Our, commenting on issues).
   * This includes avoiding any interactions in any Umbraco channels, spaces/offices, as well as external channels like social media (e.g. Twitter, Facebook, LinkedIn).
-For example, 'following/liking/retweeting' would be considered a violation of these terms, and consequence would escalate according to his ladder.
+For example, 'following/liking/retweeting' would be considered a violation of these terms, and consequence would escalate according to this ladder.
 * All community leadership roles (e.g. Community Teams, Meetup/festival organizer, Commit right on Github..) suspended. (onboarding/reapplication required outside of this process)
 * No attendance at Umbraco events during the ban period.
 * Not allowed to enter Umbraco HQ offices during the ban period.